WelingtonMonteiro/mongoose-history-trace/README.md

 User.plugin(mongooseHistoryTrace, options)
 ```
-This will generate a log from al your changes on this schema.
+This will generate a log from all your changes on this schema.

 Or define plugin in global context mongoose for all schemas.
 Example: